MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 #### Configure enabled state for all plugins

+> [!NOTE]
+> This policy is supported on PowerToys 0.75.0 and later.

 This policy configures the enabled state for all PowerToys Run plugins.
 All plugins will have the same state.

 - If you enable this setting, the plugins will be always enabled and the user won't be able to disable it.